-1. Introduction
+1 Introduction

-In low emittance electron rings the longitudinal dynamics may be significantly affected by both intrabeam scattering (IBS) and wake-field effects.
-In particular, this will be the case in the damping rings for the next generation of linear colliders [1].
-Because both effects depend on and in turn contribute to determining the beam distribution in phase space a self-consistent treatment is called for.
-A suitable framework is given by the Vlasov-Fokker-Planck (VFP) equation.
-While the VFP equation already represents a standard tool for investigating beam dynamics, inclusion of intrabeam scattering in combination with radiation and wake-field effects does not appear to have been considered before.
-Our goal in this paper is to provide this extension.
-In plasma physics a Fokker-Planck modelling of interparticle collisions has long been established.
-Here we recall how to adapt this description to particle beams in the full 6D phase space and we then derive a reduced 1D VFP equation for the sole longitudinal motion.
+This work is being motivated by recent measurements at the ATF [1] - a prototype damping ring for future linear colliders - that have shown the relevance of the interplay between (multiple collision) intrabeam scattering (IBS) and longitudinal wake fields.
+The interplay stems from the fact that both effects help determine and in turn are affected by the bunch phase-space distribution.
+The proper framework to study the combination of these two effects is a Vlasov-Fokker-Planck (VFP) equation.
+In plasma physics a FP modeling of particle collisions has long been established.
+Here we recall how to adapt the general FP description to the case of charged-particle beams and we then derive a reduced 1D VFP equation for the sole longitudinal motion with the inclusion of wake field forces and radiation effects.
 In this form the problem can be studied by numerically solving the reduced PDE for the longitudinal beam distribution and two ordinary differential equations for the evolution of the transverse emittances.
-A code for finding the solutions of the reduced problem is currently under development and will be used to study equilibrium distributions at high current, the effects of IBS on the onset of microwave instability and beam dynamics above the instability threshold.
+A code for finding the solutions of the reduced problem has been written and an example of equilibrium distribution for a choice of parameters relevant for the ATF at moderate current is shown for illustration.
+Future work will include studying equilibria at high current and the effects of IBS on the onset of microwave instability and beam dynamics above the instability threshold.

-2. The VFP Equation
+2 The VFP Equation